Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Proposed Framework

-where $c_a$ and $c_b$ are natural-language sentences describing subclasses from the two queried parent domains, and $p_{a,b}$ is a natural-language relation sentence (distinct from $p$ in top-$p$ selection).
+where $c_a$ and $c_b$ are short noun phrases describing sub-classes from the two queried top-classes, and $p_{a,b}$ is a natural-language relation verb phrase (distinct from $p$ in top-$p$ selection).
 Although these correspond to ontology classes and object properties, we express them as natural language sentences to maintain human interpretability and ensure alignment with the phrasing of the Competency Questions.
-We use parentheses to emphasize an ordered ontology triple of text rather than symbolic identifiers\footnote{The ontology construction prompts are provided in Appendix~\ref{app:D}, Table~\ref{tab:object_property_prompt}.}.
+We use parentheses to emphasize an ordered ontology triple of text rather than symbolic identifiers.

 \paragraph{Consolidation and human review.}